microsoftgraph/entra-powershell/development-docs/cmdlet-references-documentation/sample-data/fictitious-guids.md

 # Fictitious GUIDs

-As a security measure, Microsoft recommends use of fictitious GUID values instead of real values that can be used by attackers.
+As a security measure, Microsoft recommends using fictitious GUID values instead of real values that attackers can use.

 This article contains a list of fictitious GUIDs.